lucasquemelli/customer_propensity_purchase/README.md

 Step 07 - Feature Selection: removing high correlated features and using Boruta algorihtm with Random Forest Regressor to select the most relevant features.

 Step 08 - Machine Learning Modelling: testing and comparing Machine Learning models.

+# 4. Top 2 Data Insights

+**2.** Which is the most purchased category and sub-category?

+Category: mobile and accessories.

+Subcategory: tops.

+**3.** Do people add the products to cart before they purchase or buy directly?

+Total unique users who purchased: 167.

+Total direct buy (without adding to cart): 20.

+Total add_to_cart buy: 147.